adaptive-democracy/hopeful-path/notes.md

   - this is an open source book
 - score voting systems: approval voting is an obvious change we can make right away. points to other resources, a talk about why approval is better than ranked choice.
 - resource voting systems and quadratic scaling: handling different levels of concern and shared costs
-- persistent democracy: the principle of persistent weights, using persistent voting to solve common cooperation problems. this goes over the obvious and easy to explain ones, and hints at more involved uses
+- adaptive democracy: the principle of adaptive weights, using adaptive voting to solve common cooperation problems. this goes over the obvious and easy to explain ones, and hints at more involved uses
 - democratic funding

 - provably correct software